 ADAS sensor calibration is required whenever a sensor’s aiming is disturbed in any way.
-This can be occur in a collision, even a minor fender bender, or be a byproduct of common vehicle service work such as windshield replacement, suspension repairs, and wheel alignment.
-Calibration is also called for whenever a sensor or its mounting bracket is removed and replaced, there is a change in tire size, a front airbag deploys (where it deflects off the windshield) or repairs are made to a car roof that has a sensor bracket mounted to it.
+This can occur in a collision, even a minor fender bender, or be a byproduct of common service work such as windshield replacement, suspension repairs or wheel alignment.
+Calibration is also called for whenever a sensor or its mounting bracket is removed and replaced, there is a change in tire size, a front airbag deploys and deflects off the windshield, or repairs are made to a car roof that has a sensor bracket mounted to it.
 Finally, sensor calibration is necessary when there is a related DTC in the car’s computer memory, or an automaker releases a technical service bulletin with instructions that calibration be done as part of another repair.

 Figure 5.
 An aftermarket multi-function automotive diagnostic scan tool.
 (Image: Snap-On)

-Because of the challenges involved, many repair shops and windshield installers currently send cars to the dealer when ADAS sensor calibration is required.
-Independent service providers that want to perform sensor calibrations must make a significant investment in the necessary equipment and meet other requirements described below.
-Additional tools will be discussed in the calibration procedures.
+Because of the challenges involved, many auto repair shops and windshield installers currently send cars to the dealer when ADAS sensor calibration is required.
+Independent service providers that want to perform sensor calibrations must make a significant investment in these necessary tools:

-The first necessity is service information that describes the equipment and procedures required to calibrate the ADAS sensors on any given year, make and model of vehicle.
-This information may be available from the aftermarket, but sometimes must be obtained from the vehicle manufacturer.
+- Service information that describes the equipment and procedures required to calibrate the ADAS sensors on any given year, make and model of vehicle.
+This information may be available from the aftermarket, but sometimes must be obtained from the auto manufacturer.
 ADAS sensor calibration requirements can be determined by performing an OEM Calibration Requirements Search, or by using links to OEM service information.
 Both options incur a cost for the servicing shop.

 Figure 6.
 A dedicated tool for ADAS camera sensor calibration.
 (Image: Pilkington)